BBN Photodisintegration Constraints on Gravitationally Produced Vector Bosons

-In Figure \ref{fig:high_rT}, we show the BBN photodisintegration constraints on the parameter space (kinetic mixing $\epsilon$ and mass $m_V$) of the dark photon for high reheating scenario $r_T = 1$.
 The shaded regions delimited by solid, dashed, and dotted lines are ruled out 95\% CL by the measurement of the primordial abundance of $^2$H, $^3$He, and $^4$He, respectively.
 The shaded green area ($\Delta s > 1$ \%) is the area where the entropy injection after the BBN but before the CMB (above the purple line with $\tilde T = 0.26$ eV) is greater than 1\% from imposing Eqs.~\eqref{eq:decay_bound} and \eqref{eq:decay_condition}.
 In the shaded area below the gray line (DP dark matter), the dark photon has a lifetime longer than the age of the Universe and is a dark matter.
 For $H_I \kappa^{1/2} = 10^{11}$ GeV, the dark matter parameter space $m_V > 2m_e$ is excluded since it exceeds the observed dark matter energy density [see Eq.~\eqref{eq:viable_DM}].
 For lower $H_I$, the dark photon can be a metastable dark matter subject to astrophysical constraints.
 For the dark photon we consider in this work to be a dark matter candidate, its lifetime needs to be quite large.
 Since it eventually decays to electron-positron and/or photons, its lifetime is constrained by observations of the galactic and extra-galactic diffuse X-ray or gamma-ray background.
 Consequently, data from satellites such as HEAO-1, INTEGRAL, COMPTEL, EGRET, and Fermi-LAT telescopes can be used to put a constraint on the lifetime as a function of the dark photon mass.